Robust Machine Learning Inference from X-ray Absorption Near Edge Spectra through Featurization: Author contributions

 \section{Author contributions}

 M.K.Y.C., S.P.O., and Y.C proposed the concept.
 Y.C carried out the calculations and following analysis with the help of C.C., and M.J.D.
-C.J., W.Y., and I.H prepared the sample and performed XANES measurements.
+C.J., W.Y., I.H., and G.L prepared the sample and performed XANES measurements.
+D.M., D.A., and J.M.A developed AIMMDB and enabled data dissemination.
 Y.C prepared the initial draft of the manuscript.
 All authors contributed to the discussion and revisions of the manuscript.